leuel-a/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles - This script diplays current directory content including hidden files.
 5-listfilesdigitonly - This script diplays the current directory contents with user and group IDs numerically and hidden files.
 6-firstdirectory - This script creates a directory named my_first_directory in the /tmp/ directory.
+7-movethatfile - This script moves the file betty from /tmp/ to /tmp/my_first_directory.